leanghoun/leanghoun.github.io/docs/collections/coding/nova.md

 ---

 Bought on a whim, but I've been a longtime fan of Panic ever since the early Coda days.
-As an IDE with tons of built-in features, maybe it'll be a good long-term coding environment for me to play with.
+Nova is modern Coda, but re-written from the ground up.
+Maybe it'll be a good long-term IDE for me to play with.

 ## Basic Features
 * Developed especially for Mac